Maronato/vue-toastification/README.md

 #### Override SCSS variables
 There is a set of [pre defined variables](https://github.com/Maronato/vue-toastification/blob/master/src/scss/_variables.scss) that you can override to change some basic styling.

-If you have a SCSS loader in your project, simply create a file overriding the defaults
+If you have an SCSS loader in your project, simply create a file overriding the defaults
 ```scss
 // yourMainScssFile.scss